based on 7 nights inc. flights

 International economy flights and taxes from the UK

-per person for 7 nights, based on a family of 4 staying in a Casetta Splendida on a bed and breakfast basis and including transfers.
+per person for 7 nights, based on a family of 4 staying in a Borgo Cassetta Magnifica room on a half board basis and including transfers.

 At a Glance